grunzwei/promises-blog/README.md

 #our real-life promises methodology

 we'll cover:
+* async operations in node
+* pain with callback standard
+* promises
+* promises chaining
+* the libraries we use
 * real life best practices that we've gathered for working with promises
-* the libraries we use
-* the methodologies we've developed
 * the common pitfalls we're aware of
+* tips and tricks
 * how we test such code.

 we'll start at the level of a node newbie and progress as things get more advanced.